rse/tokenizr/README.md

 -----

 Tokenizr is a small TypeScript/JavaScript library, providing powerful and flexible string tokenization functionality.
-It is intended to be be used as the underlying "lexical scanner" in a Recursive Descent based "syntax parser", but can be used for other parsing purposes, too.
+It is intended to be used as the underlying "lexical scanner" in a Recursive Descent based "syntax parser", but can be used for other parsing purposes, too.
 Its distinct features are: